ShvetsovMakar/Game-Of-Life/README.md

 # Game-Of-Life
-This game is made to practice nested classes and class constructor, which are not actually necessary for this game
+This game is made to practice nested classes and class constructor, which are not actually necessary for this game.
+Current issue is to implement nextGenerationCalculation() function